-Choosing an alternative for action (Make a bold choice!)
+Choose an alternative for action (Make a bold choice!)

-Plan a pilot – every change starts with a small experience.
+Plan a pilot project – every change starts with a small step.

-A dream and it's fulfillment poster

-Each group will make a virtual poster that includes all the stages of dreaming and fulfillment according to the layout of the workshop.
+A poster describing the dream and its fulfillment: Each group will make a virtual poster that includes all the stages of envisioning the dream and plans for its fulfillment, as explored in the workshop.